Land Registry Restrictive Covenants on Property

 Read the Law of Property Act 1925

-This option is only available if you do not have a mortgage lender because if there has been a breach of a restrictive covenant then the mortgage lender normally requires:
+This option is only available if you do not have a mortgage lender because if there has been a breach of a restrictive covenant, then the mortgage lender normally requires:

-• Confirmation from the original legal owner's title successor that the restrictive covenant has been modified; or
+• Confirmation from the original legal owner's title successor that the restrictive covenant has been modified or

 • An indemnity policy to protect against any future claim for the breach.

-If there's any doubts about whether a restrictive covenant is actually in place or not, you can also apply to a court for a declaration.
+If you doubt a restrictive covenant is in place, you can also apply to a court for a declaration.
+The court can determine:

-• Whether or not a restriction does, or may in certain circumstances, exist, and
+• Whether or not a restriction does or may, in certain circumstances, exist, and

-• What the nature of a restriction is and if it is enforceable
+• What the nature of a restriction is, and if it is enforceable

 What are the grounds for discharge or modification of a restrictive covenant?